Invoices, Letterheads, Envelopes & Business Cards

 c.
 1912.
 The Bavarian Brewery continued to expand in the early 1900s.
 The brewery complex below at first seems similar to the image in the previous letterhead above.
 But upon a closer view, it's obvious that some buildings were replaced and others were added.
 Another change in the letterhead below is that son of William Riedlin, Sr., William Jr.,(in about 1908) replaced Anton (Tony) Ruh as the Vice President.
 However, Ruh remained the brewmaster for Bavarian until he passed away in 1917.
 His son Joseph Ruh succeeded his father as the brewmaster.

 c.
 1918.
 In this year the production of beer was limited due to restrictions attributed to WWI, but it was also evident that the nation would soon be under Prohibition.
 In making a transition from a brewery to a beverage company Bavarian Brewing was renamed the Wm.
 Riedlin Beverage Co.
-Temporary stationary for this change is depicted below, on the same letterhead that had been used for the brewery.
+Temporary stationery for this change is depicted below, on the same letterhead that had been used for the brewery.
 As indicated, J. H. Kruse no longer was the Secretary and Treasurer.
 Wm.
 Riedlin, Sr. remained President, but also assumed the title of Treasurer, and Wm.
 Riedlin, Jr., remained Vice President, while also assuming the title of Secretary.

 c.
 1919.
 New letterhead for the Wm.
 Riedlin Beverage Co. is illustrated below.
 Note that no officers are shown on the letterhead.
 With the passing of both Wm.
 Riedlin, Sr., and Jr., the management of the beverage company was likely in transition.
 At some point in 1919, it appears that the son-in-laws of Wm.
 Riedlin Sr., Clarence Cobb and William C. Schott, became officers of this company, and also Riedlin Realty Co.